spcbrn/game_r/README.md

 # Game Design using HTML Canvas and React

-This project is designed to test your understanding of Javascript, React and general programmatic logic.
+This project is designed to accompany a talk and demonstrate the basic principles of game development using canvas and react.

 ## Table of Contents